 Montana Department of Environmental Quality

-To have water from a private well tested for fluoride content, a water sample can be sent to the Montana Environmental Lab by following the instructions and completing the following form.
+To have water from a private well tested for fluoride content, a water sample can be sent to the Montana Environmental Lab.
+Collection bottles and instructions are available by contacting the Environmental Lab.

 Physician Applied Fluoride Varnish

 Physicians, physician assistants and advance practice nurses can bill for fluoride varnish applications as a preventive strategy for dental decay.
 Use code D1206 on CMS‐1500 claim form.
 If a child is determined to be at high risk based on a Caries-Risk Assessment up to six fluoride varnish applications per year are allowed.
 Medicaid Provider Relations can answer claim questions at (800)624-3958 or in Helena (406)442-1837.

 The ADA offers fluoride resources on public water systems to promote the benefits of fluoridation.
 If a child does not reside in a community with fluoridated water, the ADA also offers a Fluoride Supplement Dosage Schedule to guide providers.

 The CDC Community Water Fluoridation website offers resources on the benefits of community water fluoridation.